zviktorz/blueprint-css-webapp/README.md

 Use this example to get a feel for how easy and fun it is to create and edit components in WCS that are based on 3rd party component libraries.

+# Deployment
+run `npx janet deploy` to update the deployed demo with the contents of your playground folder

+In order to prevent overwriting our production demo, the janet.json file refers to `blueprint-css-webapp-test`

+**if you want to update the live demo on our website** Change `blueprint-css-webapp-test` -> `blueprint-css-webapp` **Do this with caution**

 ## Getting Started

 Install the latest version of the WCS desktop application to get started.
 Refer [here](https://component-studio.wixanswers.com/en/article/kb32828) for prerequisites and setup instructions.